eslint/eslint/docs/src/rules/no-useless-catch.md

 ## When Not To Use It

 If you don't want to be notified about unnecessary catch clauses, you can safely disable this rule.

+## Version

+This rule was introduced in ESLint 5.11.0.